mushahidq/webvr_project/README.md

 ## What's next for SugarContent VR

-Some user interaction and maybe I'll port to unity and try AR
+We will try to add some user interaction and maybe we'll port to unity and try AR